Libertia grandiflora: Description

 0.6-0.9 m in height.
 Its leaves are long and narrow, about 100–1400 mm × 2–12 mm long, its margins are often finely rough (scabrid) in texture.
 The inflorescences (flower clusters) are tall and rise above the foliage, with long peduncles.
 Its panicles are broad and openly branched.
 Each panicle has 1 to 6 flowers with slender pedicels, which are about 10–50 mm long.
 Its bracts are 40–130 mm long.

 Flowers are 10–30 mm wide, with white-coloured tepals.
 Its stamens are found at the base, with yellow anthers which are about 3 mm long.
-Fruits are 6–14 × 4–8 mm long, initially green maturing to black, splitting open at maturity with often widely recurved valves.
+Fruits are found in yellow-coloured, pear-shaped seed capsules, which are 6–14 × 4–8 mm long, initially green maturing to black, splitting open at maturity with often widely recurved valves.
 Its seeds are a bright tangerine-orange colour, 1–2 mm long, and rounded or angular in character.

 Taxonomy

 The Libertia genus was first established in 1824 by the German botanist Kurt Polycarp Joachim Sprengel.
 L. grandiflora was first described in 1830 by the British botanist Robert Sweet.
 The original description is under Renealmia paniculata, where it refers to unpublished notes or a specimen collected by Daniel Solander and Joseph Banks.
 However, there are no New Zealand specimens of Libertia from the first voyage of James Cook, except L. pulchella, were found at the British Museum.
 The species was described as Tekelia grandiflora by the German botanist Otto Kuntze in 1891.
 The New Zealand botanist William Colenso described the species as Libertia orbicularis in 1883, what he thought to be a new species is now recognised as being L. grandiflora and hence is a heterotypic synonym of the species described earlier in 1830.
 In 1952, Lucy Cranwell studied the pollination of various New Zealand plant species; in her study, she mentioned Libertia pollen provides no strong similarity with any other species.